holochain/wind-tunnel-runner/README.md

 > allow access to this machine to the public then password access via SSH
 > should be disabled.

-Once the machine is added as a Colmena node, the password is set in the [flake.nix](flake.nix) file and cannot be changed manually.
+Once the machine is added as a Colmena node, the password is set under the defaults section in the [colmena.nix](colmena.nix) file and cannot be changed manually.
 You should not need the password as you can SSH via Tailscale without it but the password is in the password manager's shared vault under `Nomad Client Root Password`.

 ##### Changing the Password

-To change the password, generate a new one in the password manager's shared vault and then use `mkpasswd` to generate the hash and set the value of `users.users.root.hashedPassword` in the `defaults` to change the password for all nodes.
+To change the password, generate a new one in the password manager's shared vault and then use `mkpasswd` to generate the hash and set the value of `users.users.root.hashedPassword` in the `defaults` section of the [colmena.nix](colmena.nix) to change the password for all nodes.

 ### Disable key expiration